selendra/selendra-wiki/docs/learn/learn-comparisons-cosmos.md

 ## Architecture

-### Polkadot
+### Selendra

-Polkadot has a Relay Chain acting as the main chain of the system.
-All validators in Polkadot are on the Relay Chain.
+Selendra has a Relay Chain acting as the main chain of the system.
+All validators in Selendra are on the Relay Chain.
 Parachains have collators, who construct and propose parachain blocks to validators.
 Collators don't have any security responsibilities, and thus do not require a robust incentive system.
 Collators can submit a single parachain block for every Relay Chain block every 6